kalpansolanki/kalpansolanki.github.io/blogs/myosa-autonomous-rail-patrol-robot.md

 ---
-PublishDate: 2026-01-07
+publishDate: 2026-01-07T00:00:00Z
-Title: Autonomous Rail Patrol Robot for Track Health Analysis and Targeted Maintenance
+title: Autonomous Rail Patrol Robot for Track Health Analysis and Targeted Maintenance
-Excerpt: A compact self-driving robot that patrols railway tracks, detects flaws instantly, and repairs them before they turn into disasters.
+excerpt: A compact self-driving robot that patrols railway tracks, detects flaws instantly, and repairs them before they turn into disasters.
 image: 28th-submission/myosa-cover-image.jpg
-Tags:
+tags:
-  - #TrackBot
+  - TrackBot
-  - #SmartRailwayAutomation
+  - SmartRailwayAutomation
-  - #SafeRails
+  - SafeRails
-  - #MYOSA4_0
+  - MYOSA4_0
-Tagline: "Sensorially guarding every inch of the track."
+tagline: "Sensorially guarding every inch of the track."
-Acknowledgements:
-  We express our sincere gratitude to our Faculty Mentor, Dr. Raman Kumar sir, for his guidance and technical support throughout the project.
-We thank the Department of Electronics and Communication Engineering and the management of NMREC for providing essential resources and a supportive environment.
-  "->We also appreciate the IEEE MYOSA Event 4.0 organizers for promoting innovation and practical learning.
-Finally, we thank our team members for their dedication and teamwork, and we are motivated to further improve our project after being selected for the first round of the finals..
 ---

 ## Image

 <p align="center">
   <img src="/assets/images/28th-submission/myosa-cover-image.jpg" width="800" />
 </p>

+#Acknowledgements:
+  We express our sincere gratitude to our Faculty Mentor, Dr. Raman Kumar sir, for his guidance and technical support throughout the project.
+We thank the Department of Electronics and Communication Engineering and the management of NMREC for providing essential resources and a supportive environment.
+  "->We also appreciate the IEEE MYOSA Event 4.0 organizers for promoting innovation and practical learning.
+Finally, we thank our team members for their dedication and teamwork, and we are motivated to further improve our project after being selected for the first round of the finals.

 # Overview
 The Autonomous Rail Patrol Robot for Track Health Analysis and Targeted Maintenance is developed